Ohio Turnpike: Tolls

-In 2022, with 89% of all commercial trucks using the E-ZPass System, the OTIC began the largest building program on the toll road since its original opening in 1955.
-The $232 million effort will renovate 20 interchanges and enable more use of E-ZPass.
-It will also eliminate seven toll plazas and is projected to save $257 million over the next 30 years.
-The work also involves lane conversions, elimination of toll gates at plaza interchanges as well as new tolling readers featured in four mainline plazas that provide E-ZPass open road tolling.
-The construction also features new patron dynamic message signs that will—at eye level—provide drivers with dynamic messaging.

 Exit list

 Until 1998, the turnpike numbered exits sequentially, but afterwards started the process of renumbering them by the milepost system.
 This was done to "alleviate confusion from the irregular sequence of numerical references" due to recently added interchanges as well as to conform to federal standards.
 The conversion ran from January 1998 to September 2002 with dually posted numbers during that period.